-Learn what you must do to maintain your F-1 status while you are on Post-Completion OPT or the 17-Month OPT STEM Extension.
+Learn what you must do to maintain your F-1 status while you are on Post-Completion OPT.

-To maintain your F-1 status while on Post-Completion OPT or the 17-Month OPT STEM Extension, you must satisfy all of the following requirements:
+To maintain your F-1 status while on Post-Completion OPT, you must satisfy all of the following requirements:

 YES.
-The Interim Final OPT Rule published on April 8, 2008 requires that F-1 students not exceed 90 days of unemployment during their 12 months of Post-Completion OPT (or 120 days during their 17-Month OPT STEM Extension), and that they report their employer’s name and address to their school within that time frame.
-If you exceed 90 days of unemployment (or 120 days for 17-Month OPT STEM Extension), the Department of Homeland Security will automatically terminate your SEVIS record in the future.
-This means that your F-1 status and employment authorization will no longer be valid and you will have to leave the U.S. immediately.
+F-1 students may not exceed 90 days of unemployment during their 12 months of Post-Completion OPT, and must report their employer’s name and address to their school within that time frame.
+If you exceed 90 days of unemployment, the Department of Homeland Security plans to automatically terminate your SEVIS record in the future.
+If your SEVIS record is terminated, your F-1 status and employment authorization will no longer be valid and you will have to leave the U.S. immediately.

-Therefore, to maintain your F-1 status, you must report employment to ISSS as soon as you accept a job offer and before you exceed 90 or 120 days of unemployment.
-Possible consequences to remaining in the U.S. after the 90- or 120-day deadline without a job include denial of future immigration benefits, detention and deportation, etc.
+Therefore, to maintain your F-1 status, you must report employment to ISSS as soon as you accept a job offer and before you exceed 90 days of unemployment.
+Possible consequences to remaining in the U.S. after the 90-day deadline without a job include denial of future immigration benefits, detention and deportation, etc.

-There are various types of employment you may accept while on Post-Completion OPT or the 17-Month OPT STEM Extension.
+There are various types of employment you may accept while on Post-Completion OPT.
 Any employment you choose must be directly related to your program of study and must be reported to ISSS.
 When you report employment to ISSS, you will be required to explain how your employment is directly related to your field of study.

 Note: It is essential that you report all employment to ISSS, and keep documentation (e.g. employment letters, contracts, timesheets, pay stubs, etc.) of all of your employment while on OPT.
 Such documentation should include the position held, proof of the duration of that position, contact information for your supervisor and a description of the work.
 If it is not clear from the job description that the work is related to your field of study, then you should obtain a letter from your supervisor stating how your degree relates to the position.

-Each day of unemployment (including weekends) is counted towards the 90-day requirement for students on Post-Completion OPT or the 120-day requirement for students on the 17-Month OPT STEM Extension.
+Each day of unemployment (including weekends) is counted towards the 90-day requirement for students on Post-Completion OPT.
 Time spent outside the U.S. counts as unemployment unless the travel was work-related or during an official leave from one’s job.